 The trail begins at the car park at Rifugio Auronzo.

 Follow the wide gravel track (path 101) that starts from the car park and heads east past the rifugio.
 Keep the three towers on the left.
-The path gently descends to a wayside chapel and then to Rifugio Lavaredo.

-A number of paths meet here but turn left and remain on path 101 to ascend to the Forcella Lavaredo ridge for a great view.
+A number of paths meet here, but turn left and remain on path 101 to ascend to the Forcella Lavaredo ridge for a great view.
 Keep following the wide track (101) as it drops down the other side, passing under the peaks of Croda Passaporto and Monte Paterno.
-Then continue on the short climb up to Rifugio Locatelli (Dreizinnenhütte).

 Leaving Rifugio Locatelli – via the church tucked behind it – take path 102 which makes a small clockwise loop before zigzagging down the rocky valley.
-This is the steepest and hardest part of the walk but it’s not too difficult.
+This is the steepest and hardest part of the walk, but it’s not too difficult.

-Upon reaching a junction of trails, take path 105 heading southwest rising up the other side of the valley, past Malga Langalm and up to Forcella col di Mezzo ridge.
-Follow path 105 as it bends around Tre Cime and drops gently back to the car park.
+Upon reaching a junction of trails, take path 105, heading southwest, rising up the other side of the valley, past Malaga Langalm and up to Forcella Col di Mezzo ridge.

 The paths are well-signposted and clearly shown on Google Maps.